SSS-192858/Library_Application_Implementation/README.md

 3. Next clone this repository.
 4. First go to the sql folder present at the same level `cd sql` or any other equivalent in your OS.
 5. Then run the follwing command in your terminal `source create_script.sql`.
 This shall create the necessary database in you local computer.
 This can also be done by opening the script in workbench, and running it.
-6. Next go to elecfr_web and type the following in the terminal. `npm install` This shall download all the necessary packages required to run the front-end in your local system.
+6. Next go to libfr_web and type the following in the terminal. `npm install` This shall download all the necessary packages required to run the front-end in your local system.
-7. Now go to the ElectiveManagement folder and then to src/main/resources. `cd src/main/resources`/ it's equivalent in your OS.
+7. Now go to the library folder and then to src/main/resources. `cd src/main/resources`/ it's equivalent in your OS.
 8. Go to *application.properties* file and then **comment in the first three lines**.
 9. Make sure to add your *username* and *password* in those fields.
-10. Next run the spring boot application(*ElectiveManagementApplication*) using any IDE (we recommend I*ntelliJ), or type the following command in your terminal ```mvn spring-boot:run```
+10. Next run the spring boot application(*LibraryApplication*) using any IDE (we recommend IntelliJ), or type the following command in your terminal ```mvn spring-boot:run```
-11. Now head back to the src folder in elecfr_web and run the *App.js* using the `npm start` command.
+11. Now head back to the src folder in libfr_web and run the *App.js* using the `npm start` command.
 12. You can now access the frontend using any browser at http://localhost:3000/

 ## Database

-1. The Database-Schema-Library.pdf file contains the visual representation of the schema that our database follows.
+1. The .pdf file contains the visual representation of the schema that our database follows.
 2. The sql folder contains an sql script to initialise the database and the various tables, along with some sample data for testing purposes and to streamline the process of testing.
 3. The sql folder also contains a Dockerfile to initialise a docker image, which runs the create script at the time of running the image.
 4. A description of the tables in the database is provided.